 Subscription to the ASBA Model Policy Service does not change existing district policy.
 Only through the adoption process can a school board change or replace existing policies.
 The ASBA policies are meant to be adopted only after review and revision to suit each district.

 With a subscription to ASBA’s Model Policy Service, you may seek assistance from ASBA staff to determine the degree of flexibility you have in tailoring policies to meet your district’s needs.
-During your subscription, which is $1,100 per year for 3 years (renewals are $950 per year for 3 years), ASBA monitors changes in state and federal laws and the Arkansas Department of Education’s Rules for necessary changes or new policy development.
+Initial subscriptions are $3,300 for a three-year period, payable in advance.
+Renewals are $2,850 for a three-year period.
+During your subscription, ASBA monitors changes in state and federal laws and the Arkansas Department of Education’s Rules for necessary changes or new policy development.

 Free up your superintendent’s time to focus on academic, fiscal, facilities and personnel matters.
 Let ASBA help you keep up with policy changes for your board to consider.
 ASBA’s goal is to help Arkansas school boards fulfill the important, often overlooked, responsibility of developing and maintaining of district policy.